 DOCTORAL PROGRAM IN SOCIAL WELFARE

 Study Plans should be developed, approved and filed at the beginning of the student's second year.
 The Study Plan is due December 1st, should be about 5 pages in length, and must include the following information:

-Email address

-Valid email address

-This form is collecting email addresses.
-Change settings

 I. Description of the student's substantive area in social welfare, including A. Illustrative references from the substantive area, and B. Academic work (e.g., papers, courses, research mentorship) the student plans to undertake in this area.

-Long answer text

 II.
 Description of the behavioral/social sciences to be studied, including A. Illustrative references from the area, B. Relevance to social welfare, and C. Examples of courses that may be taken in that area

-Long answer text

 III.
-Description of the research methods to be studied, including A. Reasons for selection and B. Examples of courses that may be taken.
+Description of the research methods to be studied, including A. Reasons 1 for selection and B. Examples of courses that may be taken.

-Long answer text

 Upload your study plan here.

-ADD FILE

-Appendix I: Publishable Paper Student Submission Form (to be filled out electronically) https://docs.google.com/forms/d/e/1FAIpQLSd1jfG8yfVt9slMpgFxGZ0R8U0OcHgG HaWkdaBdRQwMXlqGaQ/viewform
+Appendix I: Publishable Paper Student Submission Form (to be filled out electronically) https://forms.gle/qSjju7fhf2PGjK4BA